How To Draw Velocity Time Graph From Position Time Graph In 2 Minutes – Learn The Secret Physicists Use!

 • Calculate slope: (v = \frac{Δx}{Δt}).

-Plot that constant velocity as a horizontal line on the velocity‑time graph for the same time interval That's the part that actually makes a difference..
+Plot that constant velocity as a horizontal line on the velocity‑time graph for the same time interval It's one of those things that adds up..

 3. Handle Curved Sections